rushil-x-gupta/rushil-x-gupta/README.md

-### Introduction
+# Introduction

-1. Getting Started with AI on Jetson Nano
+### Getting Started with AI on Jetson Nano
+* Setting up the Nano
+1. Download latest version of Jetpack (4.6 as of writing)
+2. Flash microSD card using Balena Etcher
+* Image Classification
+* Image Regression

 <!--
 **rushil-x-gupta/rushil-x-gupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.